lorin/resilience-engineering/README.md

 Dekker examines how cultural norms defining justice can be re-oriented to minimize the negative impact and maximize learning when things go wrong.

 1. Retributive justice as society's traditional idea of justice:  distributing punishment to those responsible based on severity of the violation
-2. Restorative justice as an improvement for both victims and practicioners:  distributing obligations of rebuliding trust to those responsible based on who is hurt and what they need
+2. Restorative justice as an improvement for both victims and practicioners:  distributing obligations of rebuilding trust to those responsible based on who is hurt and what they need
 3. First, second, and third victims:  an incident's negative impact is felt by more than just the obvious victims
 4. Learning theory:  people break rules when they have learned there are no negative consequences, and there are actually positive consequences - in other words, they break rules to get things done to meet production pressure
 5. Reporting culture:  contributing to reports of adverse events is meant to help the organization understand what went wrong and how to prevent recurrence, but accurate reporting requires appropriate and proportionate accountability actions